French Polynesia Travel Guide

 Papeete 98714, French Polynesia

-French Polynesia is located in the South Pacific, almost halfway between Australia (6,000 km to the west) and South America (7,500 km to the east).
-Other nearby Pacific Island nations include American Samoa; 2,469 km (1,534 mi) to the northwest, Tonga; 2,733 km (1,698 mi) to the west, Tuvalu; 3,535 km (2,196 mi) to the northwest and New Caledonia; 4,717 km (2,931 mi) to the west.
+Other nearby Pacific Island nations include (click the links to view my travel guides) American Samoa; 2,469 km (1,534 mi) to the northwest, Tonga; 2,733 km (1,698 mi) to the west, Tuvalu; 3,535 km (2,196 mi) to the northwest, New Caledonia; 4,717 km (2,931 mi) to the west and Pitcairn Island; 2,330 km (1,447 mi) to the south-east.

-French Polynesia is comprised of 118 islands, of which 67 are inhabited.
-The territory is divided into the Austral, Gambier, Marquesas, Society (home to the main island of Tahiti) and Tuamotu archipelagos, covering more than 4,000 square kilometres of Pacific Ocean.
+The territory is divided into the Austral, Gambier, Marquesas, Society (home to the main island of Tahiti) and Tuamotu archipelagos, covering more than 4,000 square kilometres of Pacific Ocean – about the size of Europe!

 People

-Polynesians first arrived in the region from Tonga and Samoa between 300 AD and 800 AD.
 It’s believed the original ancestors of the Polynesians left Taiwan 3,000 years ago, stepping from island to island across the Pacific, eventually reaching Easter Island around 700-800 AD.

 Currency & Costs